marcelobarreto/autocomplete_zipcode/README.md

 ## Sample projects

-For an example, take a look at the `example` folder in this repository.
+For an example, take a look at [this repository](https://github.com/marcelobarreto/autocomplete_zipcode_example).

 ## Contributing